mcarlisle/course-materials/README.md

 All materials have been greatly generalized to remove all displayed course-specific information (rooms, times, grading procedures, etc.).
 What remains is suitable for self-study.

-Amidst all the other freely-available materials online, I hope these help a few of you students looking for more practice problems, or some professors that want some prepared materials their students haven't seen yet.
+Amidst all the other available materials online, I hope these help a few of you students looking for more practice problems, or some professors that want some prepared materials their students haven't seen yet.